particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- One additional UART serial port on the Muon/M SoM
+- One additional UART serial port on the Muon/M-SoM

 ### SPI